How to reduce corporate spying

 On modern versions of macOS, you simply can’t power on your computer, launch a text editor or eBook reader, and write or read, without a log of your activity being transmitted and stored.

-It turns out that in the current version of the macOS, the OS sends to Apple a hash (unique identifier) of each and every program you run, when you run it. … This means that Apple knows when you’re at home.
+It turns out that in the current version of macOS, the OS sends to Apple a hash (unique identifier) of each and every program you run, when you run it. … This means that Apple knows when you’re at home.
 When you’re at work.
 What apps you open there, and how often. …

 ”Who cares?”
 I hear you asking.